 Other Vertebrate Fossils in Pittsburgh, Pennsylvania

 While scarce, vertebrate fossils can be found in the Pittsburgh region.
 In the Annals of the Carnegie Museum, Volume 4 (1906-1908), E.C.
 Case describes vertebrate fossil remnants found in Pitcairn, PA.
-They appear to be within the Pittsburgh Red Beds, which sits below the Ames Limestone.
-The author reported the fossils from four feet above the base of the 37-foot thick red clay.
+They appear to be within the Pittsburgh Red Beds, which sit below the Ames Limestone.
+The author reported the fossils from four feet above the base of the 37-foot-thick red clay.

-In the paper published in the Annals of the Carnegie Museum, Volume 78, No 4, the Pitcairn specimens were mentioned when showing local relation to the discovery of Fedexia.
+In the paper published in the Annals of the Carnegie Museum, Volume 78, No. 4, the Pitcairn specimens were mentioned in relation to the discovery of Fedexia.

 Reptillian Remains found near Pittsburgh, PA